Introduction to quantum groups: 14d. Toral conjectures

+(3) According now to the definition of the quantum group $O_N^*$, we have a representation of algebras, as follows where $w$ is the fundamental corepresentation of $C(O_N^*)$:

+Thus, with the compact quantum space $[H]$ being constructed as in the statement, we have a representation of algebras, as follows:

-\begin{proof} The $2\times2$ matrices in the statement are self-adjoint, half-commute, and the $N\times N$ matrix $u=(u_{ij})$ that they form is orthogonal, so we have an embedding $[H]\subset O_N^*$.
-The quantum group property of $[H]$ is also elementary to check, by using an alternative, equivalent construction, with a quantum group embedding as follows:
+(4) With this in hand, it is routine to check that the compact quantum space $[H]$ constructed in the statement is indeed a compact quantum group, with this being best viewed via an equivalent construction, with a quantum group embedding as follows: